2019

 AEMILIA PHILLIPS

-Aemilia Phillips joined Stuart Krichevsky Literary Agency after completing the Columbia University Publishing Course.
-She graduated from Harvard University, and is putting her English degree to good use in the world of publishing, working with a range of fiction and nonfiction writers.
-She’s particularly interested in writers who push conventional boundaries in order to address cultural, political, and social justice issues.
-With family on both sides of the Mexican border and interests in journalism, narrative nonfiction, and literary fiction, she looks for diverse, smart writing with an impactful story to tell.
+She is particularly interested in writers who push conventional boundaries in order to address cultural, political, and social justice issues.
+A dual Mexican/American citizen with family on both sides of the border and interests in journalism, narrative non-fiction, voice driven fiction, and poetry, she looks for diverse, smart writing with an impactful story to tell.

 WHAT I'M LOOKING FOR

-For nonfiction I'm looking for driven, obsessed writers and topics that challenge the way we think about the world, with a particular interest in Latin American and feminist voices.
-I love books that at first glance appear to be commercial, but that are also smart cultural critiques that force readers to examine new viewpoints.
-I'm fascinated by darker, complex fictional characters who upend preconceptions, stories with just a touch of magic, and novels that allow me to step into someone else’s shoes.
+Aemilia Phillips is looking for writers who push conventional boundaries in order to address cultural, political, and social justice issues.
+With interests in journalism, narrative non-fiction, voice driven fiction, and poetry, she looks for diverse, smart writing with an impactful story to tell.
+For non-fiction she’s looking for obsessed writers and topics that challenge the way we think about the world, with a particular interest in Latin American and feminist voices.
+She loves books that appear to be commercial, but that are also smart cultural critiques that force readers to examine new viewpoints.
+She’s fascinated by darker fictional characters who upend preconceptions, and stories with just a touch of magic.

 SAMPLE TITLES OR AUTHORS